Rational First Integrals and Relative Killing Tensors: Finite dimensionality of the space of relative Killing tensors

 Our main interest is when this system has more than one solution $K$ for the same $L$.
-Let us enhance \eqref{Ksi} with the constraint $\dim\mathcal{K}^L_{m,d}>1$, and call the obtained system of equations $\hat {\mathcal{E}}_d$ for a fixed $d$; now this is a system on both $K$ and $L$ and it is algebraic nonlinear.
+Let us enhance \eqref{Ksi} with the constraint $\dim\mathcal{K}^L_{m,d}>1$, and denote the obtained system of equations by $\hat {\mathcal{E}}_d$ for a fixed $d$; now this is a system on both $K$ and $L$ and it is algebraic nonlinear.

 This system $\hat {\mathcal{E}}_d$ is not compatible, and adding the compatibility conditions (that is, bringing the system to involution) enhances $\hat{\mathcal{E}}_d$ with new equations that are already differential in $L$.
 We claim that this system is over-determined and moreover, modulo gauge, is of finite type.
+(This means we get a finite type system by ``fixing gauge'' even though this may be non-invariant, for instance coordinate-wise.)

 \begin{theorem} The space of solutions $(K,L)$ of system $\hat {\mathcal{E}}_d$, considered modulo conformal rescalings \eqref{gauge}, is finite-dimensional. \end{theorem}

 Let us note that this statement is actually equivalent to Theorem \ref{Tfri} due to the correspondence between rational integrals and relative Killing tensors, given by Corollary \ref{cr1}.